Federal judge dismisses Trump classified documents case over concerns with prosecutor's appointment

 That mechanism is through congressional approval, she said.

+A spokesman for Smith, Peter Carr, said the Justice Department had authorized an appeal.

+“The dismissal of the case deviates from the uniform conclusion of all previous courts to have considered the issue that the Attorney General is statutorily authorized to appoint a special counsel,” Carr said in a statement.

-The order is the latest example of Cannon, a Trump appointee, handling the case in ways that have benefited the ex-president.
+The order is the latest example of the Trump-appointed judge handling the case in ways that have benefited the ex-president.

 She generated intense scrutiny during the FBI's investigation when she appointed an independent arbiter to inspect the classified documents recovered during the August 2022 search of Mar-a-Lago, a decision that was overturned months later by a unanimous federal appeals panel.

-Since then, she has been slow to issue rulings — favoring Trump's strategy of securing delays — and has entertained defense arguments that experts said other judges would have dismissed without hearings.
+Since the charges were filed, she has been slow to issue rulings — favoring Trump's strategy of securing delays in all his criminal cases — and has entertained defense motions and arguments that experts said other judges would have dispensed with without hearings.
 In May, she indefinitely canceled the trial date amid a series of unresolved legal issues.

+Smith's team had vigorously contested the Appointments Clause argument during hearings before Cannon last month, saying Justice Department leadership has full authority to name and fund a special counsel.
+Attorneys general appointed by both Democratic and Republican presidents have named special counsels without the permission of Congress, going back years.

 “Both the Appointments and Appropriations challenges as framed in the Motion raise the following threshold question: is there a statute in the United States Code that authorizes the appointment of Special Counsel Smith to conduct this prosecution?” she said.
 “After careful study of this seminal issue, the answer is no.”